not so subtle sexism

 Clipping of 1933 article from the Detroit News Archive.

-the sexism of the “difficult” woman
+the archetype of the “difficult” woman

 the sexism of nicknames

 A nickname is defined as an informal name added to, or substituted for, the proper name of a person, to express affection, ridicule, or familiarity.
 In that context, a nickname can communicate a level of familiarity or a tone of disrespect.
 And, in the headlines featured here, the use of a nickname is intended to disparage, belittle, and scorn women in a professional context.
 In one of his many tweets, Donald Trump referred to Elizabeth Warren as “Liz” and conservative media outlets snatched up the moniker immediately.
 Given that Senator Warren presents herself professionally as “Elizabeth” it would be safe to assume that is her preference and a show of respect to refer to her by the name she chooses.
-Canada’s Environment Minister, Catherine McKenna was dubbed “Climate Barbie” in a tweet by a fellow lawmaker in response to her perspectives about climate change.
-The derogatory nickname was adopted by the media and headlined numerous articles.
-Breitbart News still runs stories referring to her nickname as recently as February of this year, furthering the sexist narrative.
+Canada’s Environment Minister, Catherine McKenna was dubbed “Climate Barbie” in a tweet by a fellow lawmaker in response to her perspectives regarding climate change.
+The defamatory nickname was adopted by the media and headlined numerous articles.
+Breitbart News still runs stories referring to the nickname as recently as February of this year, furthering the sexist narrative.

 Headlines using the nickname “Liz” after Donald Trump tweet in February 2019